Share this Article

 This can also occasionally work for rent-stabilized apartments.
 Charlie Panoff, an agent at Triplemint (a Brick Underground sponsor, FYI) once saw a similar apartment in his building going for hundreds of dollars less than his rent-stabilized place.
 He told the landlord he would apply for the other apartment in order to save money.

 "It went back and forth, and eventually they conceded and gave me the same [lower] rate," he says.

-6. Small landlords may be more willing to negotiate
+6. Small landlords more willing to negotiate